verlyn13/timekeeper/memory-bank/productContext.md

 This reorganization has also helped clarify the project's scope and boundaries by making explicit which components are core to the Timekeeper framework and which are supporting materials or future extensions.

+## [2025-03-30 11:44:00] - Development Environment Enhancement

+Vertex AI Workbench has been adopted as the primary managed environment for interactive development and research tasks.
+This leverages GCP's scalable infrastructure and integrates seamlessly with other Vertex AI services and the project's established authentication patterns.
+(Ref: `docs/implementation/vertex-ai-workbench-integration-plan.md`)
 The project follows a consistent development workflow designed to maintain the alignment between mathematical theory and code implementation, with docstrings referencing mathematical concepts and Quarto documents providing explanations and demonstrations.